 Accuracy vs Precision in Quality Management

-Accuracy and Precision are widely used terms in project quality management which are generally misunderstood.
-Although they refer to different meaning, a lot of project management practitioner think that they are synonyms for each other.
+Accuracy and Precision are widely used terms in project quality management which are often misunderstood.
+Although they refer to a different meaning, a lot of project management practitioner think that they are synonyms for each other.
 In project quality management both terms are descriptions of repeated measurements taken from a process.
-However, they are different indicators of a measurement.
-In this article, we are going to take a glance at accuracy vs precision concept with the help of an example.
+However, they are different indicators of measurement.
+In this article, we will discuss the Accuracy vs Precision concept and talk about the difference between accuracy and precision.

 Now we are starting to analyze each concept.

 Before to start, let’s take a glance at the below image.

 Assume that you played dart with your friends.
 You and your friend hit the target shown on the images above.
 The image on the above left demonstrates a high degree of accuracy, but low precision.
 The image on the above right demonstrates high precision, but low accuracy.

 For better understanding, let’s analyze the below image;